 In 1866 an annual purchase grant of £1000 was allocated for the acquisition of pictures and the institution would thrive over the years through purchase, bequests and donations.
 In 1901 the Countess of Milltown gifted over 200 pictures to the gallery from her house at Russborough as well as a collection of silver, furniture and books from her library.
 The gift was so substantial that a new extension was constructed to accommodate it.
 This would be only one of a number of bequests and gifts that the National Gallery of Ireland would receive and which have contributed to the quality of the collections housed there today.

-The first addition addition to the Gallery complex in the 21th century was the Millennium Wing which opened in January 2002.
-Designed by London based architects Benson & Forsyth and located on sites purchased by the Gallery in 1990 and 1996, the new wing introduced a new, second public entrance to the gallery from the busy thoroughfare of Clare Street in Dublin.
+The first addition to the Gallery complex in the twenty-first century was the Millennium Wing which opened in January 2002.
+Designed by London-based architects Benson & Forsyth, and located on sites purchased by the Gallery in 1990 and 1996, the new wing introduced a new, second public entrance to the Gallery from the busy thoroughfare of Clare Street in Dublin.